The time is right (and so is the weather in our neck of the woods) to shake off the winter cobwebs.

 All of the following factors make spring the perfect time to improve your home’s air quality:

-- Spring (and specifically late March) is when allergies become problematic.
+- Spring (and specifically early April) is when allergies become problematic.
 All of the local pollen-producing plants are kicking into high gear.
-By the time you start seeing the powdery pollen on the ground, you’re likely to be sneezing up a storm.
+When you start seeing the powdery pollen on the ground, you’re likely to be sneezing up a storm.

 - Your air conditioner has been standing idle for several months.
 Soon enough, that AC unit will be running practically non-stop.
 You should clean out the accumulated grime of the winter before facing the challenges of the summer.
 (Also, a clean AC is a more efficient machine — less likely to break down.)